Chief executives and the itch to quit

 "They're still in their early fifties, with energy and a desire to do something, but they want to do something different, something quite significantly different sometimes," says Butcher.

-Voser might not be donning snow shoes for an Antarctic venture, but he has no plans to collect well-paid chairmanships and non-executive directorships, as many ex-CEOs have done in the past.
-Former Tesco chief Terry Leahy has also resisted that gravy train since he left two years ago.
+Voser fits that bill.
+He has no plans to collect well-paid chairmanships and non-executive directorships, as many ex-CEOs have done in the past.
+Former Tesco (TSCO.L) chief Terry Leahy has also resisted that gravy train since he left two years ago.

-As for the early starters, executive search industry professionals point at people like Andrew Witty, the CEO of GlaxoSmithKline, who took on the job aged 44 in 2008 and would have to stay in harness for another decade to reach 60 in the role.
+As for the early starters, executive search industry professionals point at people like Andrew Witty, the CEO of GlaxoSmithKline (GSK.L), who took on the job aged 44 in 2008 and would have to stay in harness for another decade to reach 60 in the role.

 Blue-chip bosses as young as Witty are still rare, but over a quarter of Europe's current crop have less than two years in the job, and more than half have less than four, according to data from executive search specialists BoardEx.